Obi-Nnamdi/Spotify-Notion-Integration/README.md

 ```

 <!-- TODO: Explain how to get each .env file property -->
+To get the `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET`, you need to register for an account as a Spotify Developer and create a development app.

 Then, run `npm install` to install dependencies, and depending on what you want to do, execute different commands: